Close Menu

 WHAT IS THE RESOURCE LIMIT?

 The limit for resources in the SSI program is $2,000 for an individual and $3,000 for a couple.
 This isn’t much money for most families to have in their bank account.
-Therefore, only families who in the most critical financial need can obtain SSI benefits for their child.
+Therefore, only families who are in the most critical financial need can obtain SSI benefits for their child.

 WHAT RESOURCES DO NOT COUNT FOR SSI?